The power of a woman’s hunger.

 Step Seven

-Get your favorite warm blanket.
-Sit either in bed or your most comfortable chair with your blanket wrapped around you.
-As you sit there in your blanket, think of your beloved’s arms wrapped around you embracing you, caressing you.
-And think about how you deserve this love, devotion and warmth.
+Take a large throw blanket or small bed blanket and throw it in the dryer for 10 minutes.
+Then sit either in bed or your most comfortable chair with the blanket wrapped around you.
+Close your eyes.
+As you sit, feel the warmth of the blanket wrapped around you feel the arms of your beloved embracing you, caressing you.
+And think about how you deserve all of this love, warmth and devotion.

 Sit for as long as you are comfortable.